 I am a qualified Counselling Psychologist.
 I am registered with the HCPC (Health and Care Professions Council) and a Chartered member of the BPS (British Psychological Society).
-I am also an approved and registered provider for Aviva and AXA Healthcare.
+I am also an approved and registered provider for Aviva, AXA Healthcare and Vitality Health.

 In my counselling psychology role I have worked with many adults experiencing a range of difficulties such as anxiety, low mood, sadness, depression, loss of direction or meaning in life, bereavement, work stress, relationship difficulties, social anxiety, chronic pain and long term health conditions.